hailaykidu/LGSE-Project-/IMPLEMENTATION_NOTES.md

 | Adam β₂ | 0.999 |
 | Mixed precision (fp16) | True |

-The values previously marked `source: unavailable` are now `source: paper`.
 Two notes on how the table was applied:

 - The paper gives **one** table covering both further pretraining and